 Pathologist’s Testimony in the Zimmerman Case

-Mayo Clinic pathologist Dr. Theresa S. Emory testified at the trial and told the jury that Zimmerman’s daily application of talcum powder meant that she was exposed to several thousandfold the normal background amount of asbestos.
-The background amount is the amount of asbestos people would normally breathe in from ambient air and is not considered a threat.
+Mayo Clinic pathologist Dr. Theresa S. Emory testified at the trial and told the jury that Zimmerman’s daily application of talcum powder meant that she was exposed to several thousandfolds the normal background amount of asbestos.
+The background amount is the number of asbestos people would normally breathe in from ambient air and is not considered a threat.

 Zimmerman’s Case Settled During Trial